 03 A Chindogu Must Exist

-Voice 1: Both outputs of ALM Busy Circuits Akemie’s Castle, crossfaded at audio rate in stereo by the E352’s two outputs (using Expert Sleepers Disting EX), through Clouds.
+Voice 1: Both outputs of ALM Busy Circuits Akemie’s Castle, crossfaded at audio rate in stereo by the E352’s two outputs (using Expert Sleepers Disting EX), through Beads.
 Castle and E352 are sequenced by Marbles.

 Voice 2a: Synprez FM on an Android phone, through Plogue Chipcrusher, Valhalla Supermassive & Valhalla Delay — sampled, and then looped in Bitwig Grid with Sonic Charge Echobode.